-- The existing highly impacted site was selected, rather than finding a new, less impacted, site. - A bespoke tool to build a sustainable Antarctic station was developed by partnering with the New Zealand Green Building Council to develop a Greenstar certification rating tool; - The options to upgrade the RIWE network to support either 80% or 100% renewable energy use by Scott Base essentially, the station could be run on renewable energy reducing the usage and reliance on fossil fuels; - Construction and ongoing operations, are restricted as far as possible, within the highly impacted operational area ensuring activities do not encroach into the less impacted site up the hill; - A construction methodology was chosen that supports a build in New Zealand thereby minimising the transport of materials and waste between New Zealand and Antarctica and reducing the build time; - Environmental evaluations, plans and requirements are being created and established with the preferred main contractor;
+- The existing highly impacted site was selected, rather than finding a new, less impacted, site. - A bespoke tool to build a sustainable Antarctic station was developed by partnering with the New Zealand Green Building Council to develop a Greenstar certification rating tool; - The options to upgrade the RIWE network to support either 80% or 100% renewable energy use by Scott Base essentially, the station could be run on renewable energy reducing the usage and reliance on fossil fuels; - Construction and ongoing operations, are restricted as far as possible, within the highly impacted operational area ensuring activities do not encroach into the less impacted site up the hill; - A construction methodology was chosen that supports a build in New Zealand thereby minimising the transport of materials and waste between New Zealand and Antarctica and reducing the build time; - Environmental evaluations, plans and requirements are being created and established with the preferred main contractor.
+A process will be implemented to ensure the review and approval, by other experienced agencies in New Zealand (not just Antarctica New Zealand), before they are implemented by the contractor, monitored against (by both the contractor and Antarctica New Zealand) and reported on periodically to MFAT as required but as a minimum every 6 months to MFAT and every 2 years to New Zealand Cabinet;

-- The existing operational area and some existing infrastructure will be utilised to establish a temporary base to support construction and continue operations from, to minimise impacts from the activity; and - A full-time environmental advisor is part of the Scott Base Redevelopment project team.
+- The existing operational area and some existing infrastructure will be utilised to establish a Temporary Base to support construction and continue operations from, to minimise impacts from the activity; and - A full-time environmental advisor is part of the Scott Base Redevelopment project team.